-In April 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-08, Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity ("ASU 2014-08") which amended the FASB's guidance for reporting discontinued operations and disposals of components of an entity under Accounting Standards Codification Subtopic 250-20.
+In April 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-08, Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity ("ASU 2014-08"), which amended the FASB's guidance for reporting discontinued operations and disposals of components of an entity under Accounting Standards Codification Subtopic 250-20.
 The guidance as amended by ASU 2014-08 raises the threshold for a disposal to qualify as a discontinued operation by requiring that a disposal representing a strategic shift that has (or will have) a major effect on an entity's financial results or a business activity classified as held for sale be reported as such.
 The amendments also expand the disclosure requirements regarding the assets, liabilities, revenues and expenses of discontinued operations and add new disclosure requirements for individually significant dispositions that do not qualify as discontinued operations.
+The amendments became effective for us on January 1, 2015.
+The implementation of the amended guidance did not have a material impact on the Company's consolidated financial statements.